 This is a three-week course open only to master’s degree candidates in the ESTEEM program, 0.5 credits.
 This highly compact course offers a look at the principles and techniques involved in effective technical presentations for business audiences.
 Following a brief review of both theory and practice, students are asked to prepare a two-minute elevator pitch, summarizing their intellectual interest and business plan.
 That assignment is followed by a more comprehensive technology review for potential business partners.

 Spring, Multiple Sections, 2.0 credits.
-Because the most important ideas in business end up in writing, and because writing can frequently become a career sifter, this course focuses on the written word as a principal means of implementing business strategy and solving managerial problems.
+Because the most important ideas in business end up in writing, and because writing can frequently become a career sifter, this course focuses on the written word as a principal means of implementing business strategy and solving managerial problems in a digital society.
 This course will focus on the basics of written expression in a business context, including the communication process, critical thinking, audience analysis, message development, correspondence, and document design.

 MGTO- 70625 CHANGE COMMUNICATION

 Fall and Spring, 2.0 credits.
 Every day we are bombarded with messages meant to influence us.
 This course introduces you to the dynamics of social influence.
 Through class discussion, activities, and lecture, you will learn about classic and contemporary research on persuasion and how organizations are putting these findings into practice.
 You will learn how to craft persuasive messages, evaluate the attempts of others to persuade you, and recognize unethical attempts at persuasion.

 This course introduces the theory and processes of negotiation as it is practiced in a variety of settings.
 Students will explore the broad spectrum of negotiation problems that are faced by executives and professionals.
 The content is relevant to students interested in marketing, real estate, consulting, entrepreneurship, or mergers and acquisitions.